The liquid bread.

 Belgian Beer Tasting Tour Brussels: taste some of the best Belgian beers in Brussels.
 This visit will make you discover the history of beer in Belgium, a true iconic Belgian drink.

-Belgian Beer And Pub Crawl Brussels: come and discover the history of beer in Belgium, a true symbol of the country and taste the best Belgian beers in the unmissable and mythical bars of the historic centre of the Capital.
+Brussels private Beer tasting tour: come and discover the history of beer in Belgium, a true symbol of the country and taste the best Belgian beers in the unmissable and mythical bars of the historic center of the Capital.

 Learn more about the Belgian beer – Wikipedia